Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Overview
 Duration: 1

-Use this quickstart lab to configure and understand the Snowflake Connector for ServiceNow using the Snowsight wizard, select some tables, ingest data, and run an example query.
+Use this quickstart lab to configure and understand the Snowflake Connector for ServiceNow® using the Snowsight wizard, select some tables, ingest data, and run an example query.
 This quickstart is not meant to be exhaustive.
 Please check the [Snowflake Connector for ServiceNow documentation](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-index.html) for full functionality and limitations.

 ![now](assets/first.png)

 > aside positive
 > Note: This quickstart assumes you do not have a ServiceNow account, so it guides you through the steps of creating a developer account.
-Of course, if you do have a Servicenow account, please feel free to try it out, with the caveat that, at the time of writing, the connector is in public preview and should not be used for production.
+Of course, if you do have a Servicenow account, please feel free to try it out, with the caveat that, at the time of this writing, the connector is in public preview and therefore the [preview terms](https://www.snowflake.com/legal/preview-terms-of-service/) apply.
 ### Prerequisites
 - ServiceNow account with administrator's rights.
 - ORGADMIN rights to Accept the Terms of Service in the Snowflake Marketplace.